 People with melasma experience brown patches on their skin.
 Females are mostly affected by melasma, although it can appear in men and women alike.
 You may have also heard this condition referred to as "the mask of pregnancy" or "chloasma."
-Although there is no way to cure this skin condition completely, experienced and board-certified cosmetic dermatologist Dr. Rebecca Fitzgerald can provide effective treatment to reduce the skin discoloration.
+Although there is no way to cure this skin condition completely, our experienced and board-certified cosmetic dermatologists can provide effective treatment to reduce the skin discoloration.
 To learn more and to schedule a consultation, please call 323-464-8046.

 What is Melasma?